torkelicious/obliberry/docs/editor/scenes.md

 The engine loads in this order:

-1. **Properties** - Clear color, music, ambient light
+1. **Properties** - Reads clear color, music, and ambient light.
-2. **Assets** - Registers textures, materials, meshes, shaders, fonts
+2. **Referenced assets** - Scans the scene's IDs, resolves material and animation dependencies through `assets.json`, and loads only the required subset.
-3. **Grid** - Loads the `.obmap` file, creates the MAP entity
+3. **Grid** - Loads the `.obmap` file and creates the MAP entity.
-4. **Post-Processing** - Restores the effect chain (falls back to the default chain if the scene has none)
+4. **Post-Processing** - Restores the effect chain (or uses the default chain when absent).
-5. **Entities** - Creates all entities, adds components, then reparents children
+5. **Entities** - Creates entities, adds components, then reparents children.
-6. **UI** - Builds the UI element tree
+6. **UI** - Builds the UI element tree.

-This matters because entities can reference assets by ID, and children need their parents to exist first.
+The scene retains the acquired assets for its lifetime.
+Switching scenes releases that scope and unloads project assets that are no longer referenced.
+Persistent entities reacquire their required assets for the destination scene.

 ---